Matt Borne: National Wrestling Alliance (1978–1984)

-Under the ring name Matt Borne, Osborne debuted on December 6, 1978 and wrestled for various National Wrestling Alliance territories, most prominently for Pacific Northwest Wrestling, where he was their heavyweight and four-time tag champion.
-Borne also would regularly referee matches while in Portland as that territory had only one primary referee (Sandy Barr) and it was not uncommon for wrestlers there to ref when not working a match: his officiating indeed became part of several major angles.
+Under the ring name Matt Borne, Osborne debuted in December 1978.
+He wrestled for various National Wrestling Alliance (NWA) territories, most prominently for Pacific Northwest Wrestling (PNW), where he was their heavyweight and four-time tag champion.
+Borne also would regularly referee matches while in Portland as that territory had only one primary referee, Sandy Barr, and wrestlers would fill in as a referee when they weren't working a match.
 In Mid Atlantic Championship Wrestling on June 6, 1980, he won his first championship, also the first of two tag titles he would hold with Buzz Sawyer.
 In Mid-South Wrestling, he allied with Ted DiBiase and Jim Duggan as a member of The Rat Pack, a heel stable, and won their tag title with DiBiase.
-In Canada, he worked for All Star Wrestling and Maple Leaf Wrestling.

 World Wrestling Federation (1985–1986)

-Borne debuted in the WWF on March 2, 1985, wrestling Rick McGraw to a time-limit draw in the Boston Garden.
-This was followed four days later by another draw, this time to eventual WWF Champion Bret Hart in Elizabeth, NJ.
-Two days later Borne suffered his first recorded defeat, losing to David Sammartino in Hershey, PA.

-He was primarily a jobber, though occasionally beat other jobbers at house shows.
-He made his television debut for the WWF on March 23, 1985 edition of All Star Wrestling, teaming with Frank Marconi in a losing effort against WWF Tag-Team Champions Mike Rotundo and Barry Windham.
-Throughout the year Borne would face a variety of opponents on television and at live events, and the highlight of this stint was losing to Ricky "The Dragon" Steamboat at the first WrestleMania in Madison Square Garden.
-His last match was a loss to George Wells in the Cow Palace on April 29, 1986.
+Borne made his World Wrestling Federation (WWF) debut on March 2, 1985, wrestling Rick McGraw to a time-limit draw.
+He suffered his first recorded loss on March 8 to David Sammartino.
+He was primarily a jobber, but occasionally defeated other jobbers at house shows.
+He made his televised debut for the WWF on the March 23 edition of All Star Wrestling, teaming with Frank Marconi in a losing effort against WWF Tag Team Champions Mike Rotundo and Barry Windham.
+Borne's most notable match during this run was a loss to Ricky "The Dragon" Steamboat at the inaugural WrestleMania pay-per-view in Madison Square Garden on March 31.
+He left the WWF following a loss to George Wells on April 29, 1986 due to drug issues.

 World Class Championship Wrestling (1986–1989)

 In May 1986, Borne joined World Class Championship Wrestling.
 That September, he reformed his tag team with Buzz Sawyer under the management of Percival Pringle III to win a one-day tournament to crown new World Tag Team Champions.
-He also won the Texas Heavyweight Championship and defended the title at the Christmas Star Wars event against The Iron Sheik.
-Borne and Sawyer feuded with fellow Pringle protege Dingo Warrior after falling out with him during a six-man tag match, with Warrior turning babyface as a direct result of the incident.
+Borne and Sawyer feuded with fellow Pringle protege Dingo Warrior after falling out with him during a six-man tag team match, with Warrior turning babyface as a direct result of the incident.

 United States Wrestling Association (1989–1991)

-In 1989, World Class merged with United States Wrestling Association based in Memphis, Tennessee.
-He and Jeff Jarrett won the USWA Southern Tag Team Titles defeating Cactus Jack and Scott Braddock.
-On May 25, 1990 he defeated Kerry Von Erich for the USWA Texas Heavyweight Title and dropped the title back to Von Erich on June 1.
-He left USWA in 1991.
+In 1989, World Class merged with the United States Wrestling Association (USWA).
+For the next two years, Borne won the USWA World Tag Team Championship twice with Jeff Jarrett and held the WCWA Texas Heavyweight Championship twice.